Skip to content

 We will, as we did for the [dao] layer of the [nuxt] server, add a [finSession] method:

-// End of tax calculation session
+// end of tax calculation session

 async finSession() {

-// HTTP request options [get /main.php?action=end-session]
+// query options HHTP [get /main.php?action=end-session]

 const options = {